ooinaruhugh/d-separation/README.md

 cmake ..
 cmake --build .
 ```
 should do the job.
-Besides that, there's also a classical GNU Makefile.
+Besides that, there's also a classical GNU Makefile, so just running `make` works and gives you executables for each target.
 To see what targets are available, check `TARGETS` in the [Makefile](Makefile).

 ## Literature
 Dan Geiger and Tom S. Verma and Judea Pearl. *d-Separation: From Theorems to Algorithms* In Proceedings of the Fifth Conference on Uncertainty in Artificial Intelligence (UAI1989), p.
 139-148, 1990.